 Note that smoking will decrease your lung function.
 Doctors will always recommend that you stop smoking as soon as you have pleural thickening diagnosed.
 By quitting smoking, you can also reduce the chances of developing worse lung diseases.

 If you were exposed to asbestos and are having trouble breathing, it is critical to speak to your healthcare professional for an official diagnosis.
-With over $30 billion available for victims through the Asbestos Trust Funds, you are entitled to financial compensations related to asbestos-related diseases without ever filing a lawsuit.
+With over $30 billion available for asbestosis, lung cancer and mesothelioma, victims are able to access asbestos trust funds to help cover financial compensations related to asbestos-related diseases without ever filing a lawsuit.